open-data-toronto/petk/README.md

-# iotrans
+# Pandas Exploration Toolkit

-A toolkit for data exploration inspired by [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling).
+A toolkit to assist data exploration for both tabular and geospatial data.
+Inspired by [pandas-profiling](https://github.com/pandas-profiling/pandas-profiling).

 ## Planned Features for v1 Release:
 * Validation against rules for Tabular data